EmbraceLife/LIE/README.md

 1. (tf) how to process image dataset for vgg16? [source](https://github.com/EmbraceLife/courses/blob/my_progress/deeplearning1/keras_internals/vgg16_preprocess_input.py)

 ----
-1. (todo) how to save-load model+weights, save-load model, save-load weights, load old and make new model, load weights to a new model: [keras pseudo code](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model)

 1. (todo) how to clip the edges of predictions, how to get the filename of each images files, how to stack img_id and predictions into one array? [source](https://github.com/EmbraceLife/courses/blob/my_progress/deeplearning1/keras_internals/vgg16_clip_submit.py)